radiantearth/stac-best-practices/best-practices-catalog-and-collection.md

 Although it is allowed to mix STAC versions, it should be avoided.

-Sometimes mixed STAC Versions are unavoidable when multiple catalogs or collections from different sources are combined into a single Catalog.
+Sometimes mixed STAC versions are unavoidable when multiple catalogs or collections from different sources are combined into a single Catalog.
 This is ok as long as the version is consistent within any given Collection.

-In particular Items should always use the same STAC version as their parent Collection.
 Otherwise some behaviours may be unpredictable (e.g. merging common fields into Items or reading summaries).

 ## Using Summaries in Collections